JacobBennett/SendyPHP/README.md

 ### Non-Composer Installation

-* Place SendyPHP.php into your file structure.
+* Grab the `src/SendyPHP.php`file and place it into your file structure.
 * Require SendyPHP in the location you would like to utilize it.

 ```php